-Because the eye-movement model simulates visual behavior on a variety of levels (e.g., eye-movements, gaze-shifts, scanpaths, etc.), it is an ideal tool for developing novel measures of infants' visual activity that complement the conventional looking-time methods.
-Consequently, the primary goal of the model is to present it with a series of events like those in Baillargeon's car study, and to use the behavior of the model to suggest new ways to study infants' expectations in comparable situations.
+Nevertheless, because the eye-movement model simulates visual activity on several levels (e.g., eye movements, gaze shifts, scanpaths, etc.), it is an ideal tool for developing novel measures of infants' visual activity that complement conventional looking-time methods.
+Consequently, a key goal of the model is to present it with a series of events like those in Baillargeon's car study, and to use the behavior of the model to suggest new ways to study infants' expectations in comparable situations.